Office: Rm 332

 Adjunct professor, Western New England College of Law, 1997-99.

 Staff attorney, Skadden Fellow, Western Massachusetts Legal Services, 1996-99.

 Clerk, Judge Whitman Knapp, U.S. District Court, Southern District of New York, 1994-96.

 Leadership and Service

-Member, Ethics Committee, Clinical Section, Association of American Law Schools; Guest Blogger, Clinicians with not enough to do; Member, Women and Law Section, Association of American Law Schools; Sexual Orientation Section, Association of American Law Schools; Member, Clinical Legal Education Association (CLEA) Board of Directors.
+Member, Board of Editors, Clinical Law Review; Member, Women and Law Section, Association of American Law Schools; Sexual Orientation Section, Association of American Law Schools; Member, Clinical Legal Education Association (CLEA) Board of Directors.